 Big books lend themselves nicely to shared reading experiences.
 Because of their large size, all students can see the print and pictures.
 Students are often excited by the novelty of big books and eager to read them.
 Big books may contain poems, non-fiction articles, or fictitious stories.
 They provide numerous opportunities to focus on reading strategies, such as making predictions, conducting a recount, and answering comprehension questions.
 Educators may also use big books to introduce text features such as diagrams, captions, and glossaries.
 Beginning readers will benefit from big books with short sentences that follow a predictable pattern.
 For longer books, students may be asked to chime in during specific portions of the text.

-Shared reading of a book during small group instruction may be used as a precursor to guided reading.
+Shared reading of a book during small group instruction may be a precursor to guided reading.
 Beginning readers being introduced to a new book may benefit from reading it initially as a shared experience.
 This may help them to become more confident in their ability to tackle the reading independently.
 During shared reading, the educator can support word-solving, point out any challenging text features, and model fluent reading of the book.
 After reading through the book together, students are then asked to read the book independently.
-This may happen on the same day as the shared reading, or on the following day.
+This may happen on the same day as the shared reading or the following day.